Some helpful information, tips and suggestions for the novice,

 black are the usual colors.

 If you still cant determine which way is correct and you don't have an ohmmeter (or know how to use one), try it each way.
-There's no harm if you get it wrong (as long as you keep the volume level of your amp at a minimum), just weak or no sound.
+There's no harm if you get it wrong, just keep the volume level at a low level until you hear sound.

-Tip #23 Over Heating of Power Transformers - Black Stuff Oozing from same.
+Tip #24 Over Heating of Power Transformers and black stuff oozing from potted containers.

 It's not normal for the potting material (usually PCB) to ooze from the cans of the power transformers or other components (canned capacitors or chokes).
 However, it's not uncommon to see some of this residue around the chassis area on some of these early sets.
 The discharge was probably caused somewhere in the past by overheating due to a circuit problem or over voltage.
 The power transformers use in many of the pre-1940 radios etc were designed to operate at 110 volts.
 Most all of the pre-1930's sets were made for 110 volt AC line voltage operation.
 Some had a switch to select the appropriate voltage such as the Radiola 17 & 18.